codehakase/codehakase.com/content/blog/2017-06-13-building-a-restful-api-nodejs.md

     - package.json
     ...
 ```
-We create the dedicated files in their directories-
+We create the dedicated files in their directories:
-`
-api/models/todoModel.js
-api/controllers/todoController.js
-api/routes/todoRoutes.js
-`
+- `api/models/todoModel.js`
+- `api/controllers/todoController.js`
+- `api/routes/todoRoutes.js`

 Your directory structure should look like this now:
 ```txt